theGolyo/PixiTweener/README.md

 Unregisters the tweener from the ticker.

 ### Tweener.add
 Adds a new tween to the tweener, returns a promise that fulfills when the tween completes.
 Tweens start automatically.
+For duration you can either use seconds, or total tick count.
+Default is seconds.
 ```
 static add<T extends P, P extends TweenProps>(tweenParams: {
         target: T;
         context?: any;
+        useTickForDuration?: boolean;
         duration: number;
         delay?: number;
         ease?: (t: number) => number;